Emma Keenan: Accredited Practising Dietitian (APD)

 Too often, the healthcare system treats weight as both the cause of, and solution to, every health problem.
 But the science shows that health is more than a number.

-Improving your health means looking at your behaviours such as your eating patterns, relationship with food, movement, sleep, and stress management.
-Weight itself is not a behaviour.
+Improving your health means caring for yourself and your body.
+It goes beyond nutrition to include your eating patterns, relationship with food, movement, sleep, and stress management.

 In my experience, focusing only on weight often does more harm than good.
 Often moving people further away from meaningful improvements in their health.